SS Southern Cross (1886)

-SS Southern Cross was a steam-powered sealing vessel that operated primarily in Norway and Newfoundland and Labrador.
+SS Southern Cross was a steam-powered sealing vessel that operated primarily in Norway and Newfoundland.

 She was lost at sea returning from the seal hunt on March 31, 1914, killing all 174 men aboard in the same storm that killed 78 crewmen from the SS Newfoundland, a collective tragedy that became known as the "1914 Newfoundland Sealing Disaster".

 Background

 The vessel was commissioned as the whaler Pollux at Arendal, Norway in 1886, was barque-rigged, registered 520 tons gross, and was 146 ft long overall.

 Pollux was designed by Colin Archer, the renowned Norwegian shipbuilder.
 Archer had designed and built Nansen's ship Fram, which in 1896 had returned unscathed from its long drift in the northern polar ocean during Nansen's "Farthest North" expedition, 1893–96.

 Pollux was sold to the Norwegian explorer Carsten Borchgrevink in 1897 and renamed Southern Cross, for the Southern Cross Expedition.

 Like several of the historic polar ships her post-expedition life was short; Southern Cross was sold in 1901 to Murray & Crawford, Glasgow, and took up seal hunting from Newfoundland.
 Southern Cross participated in every seal hunt from 1901 to 1914.
 In April 1914 was lost with all hands in a storm off the Newfoundland coast.